codeparkhouston/guided-inspect-element/README.md

 ### C. Rotating things
-1. Put this code in your console:
+1. Copy and paste the code from [http://goo.gl/J7mfFD](http://goo.gl/J7mfFD) into the console.

+    This is the code;

         var rotation = 0;